rahulpoluri/Idea1/problem_description.md

 ## Solution

-**Liberal Shaadi** aims to fill this gap by offering a platform that combines technology and human support to foster meaningful connections.
+**Lutend** aims to fill this gap by offering a platform that combines technology and human support to foster meaningful connections.

 ### Key Features